IIIF/cookbook-recipes/recipe/0283-missing-image/index.md

 This recipe attempts to address desires to have a good user experience for people interacting with IIIF resources as well as for computational consumption of them.
 None of the manifest information described here is required by the IIIF Presentation API v3.0 but may bring benefits to your work.
 Nothing in the IIIF Presentation API v3.0 makes any provision for specifying that a Canvas replaces what is supposed to appear at that point of the page flow, as the API is agnostic both about your content and its semantics as well as any semantics of your manifest's structure.

-For the purposes of this recipe, there are options worth considering for indicating a missing page:
+For the purposes of this recipe, there are four options worth considering for indicating a missing page:
-+ Add a Canvas with a replacement image of comparable dimensions, especially with text stating explicitly that the original image is missing
++ Add a Canvas with a replacement image of comparable dimensions, especially with text  about the absent image
 + Add a content-less Canvas with the minimum required properties (ID, type) and with dimensions for height and width
-+ Add a dimensioned, resource-less Canvas with the minimum required properties and with an Annotation whose `motivation` is `supplementing` and whose content is an image stating explicitly that the original image is missing
++ Add a dimensioned, resource-less Canvas with the minimum required properties and with an Annotation whose `motivation` is `supplementing` and whose content is an image with text  about the absent image
++ Make use of the `placeholderCanvas` property to contain a replacement image containing text about the absent image

 Each of these options benefits from including a `label` on a Canvas representing a missing image, as well as the addition of robust metadata.
 (The IIIF Presentation API v3 strongly recommends including a `label` with every Canvas anyway.)
 Each of these can help both visual and non-visual users as well as computational consumers understand that the content is known to be missing.

 ### Benefits and Detriments

-+ Inserting an image stating explicitly that an object image is missing is the clearest and most reliable visual acknowledgement by the manifest creator of the lacuna.
++ Inserting an image containing text about the missing object image is the clearest and most reliable visual acknowledgement by the manifest creator of the lacuna.
 Viewers that automatically generates thumbnails will allow visual users of the viewer to see at different scales that the image is missing.
 On the other hand, attention must still be paid, as with content resources, to ensuring that Canvas metadata contains sufficient information for non-visual users to understand the information communicated by the replacement image.
 + Using an empty Canvas is a very lightweight and authentic way to show missing content.
 That is, having a content-free Canvas parallels the lack of content from the digitization (for instance) of the real-world object.
 In this approach, however, there is neither visual nor metadata indications differentiating between known missing content and various software or workflow issues resulting in unknown missing content (server or network errors, automated digitization process errors, malformed file issues).
 + Using an empty Canvas with an Annotation whose `motivation` is `supplementing` tries to combine the benefits of the first two approaches.
 Because an Annotation with that `motivation` should not appear visually, conforming viewers will show nothing of the Canvas, emphasizing the absence of content.
-At the same time, viewers can be expected to provide a means of reading the Annotation and thereby understanding the gap is not a presentation error.
+At the same time, viewers can be expected to provide a means of reading the Annotation and thereby understanding the lacuna is not a presentation error.
++ Putting a substitute or explanatory image in a `placeholderCanvas` has the value of carrying some light semantics right away.
+That is, as the property name states, you are adding a Canvas to hold the place of another.
+Viewers, though, are not required to display `placeholderCanvas` nor, if they do display it, to display it in any predictable and known manner.
+Using this property in this way is an expansive interpretation of the IIIF Presentation API v3 that may collide with future changes to the API.

 ### Additional Information